 Fill out the FAFSA

-Once you have applied and been accepted to OKWU, you will need to apply for a FAFSA PIN and then fill out the FAFSA using your PIN.
+Once you have applied and been accepted to OKWU, you will need to apply for a FSA ID and then fill out the FAFSA using your ID.
 If you have already done this, great!
-If not, please take the time to create your PIN and fill out the FAFSA.
+If not, please take the time to create your FSA ID and fill out the FAFSA.
 For information on how to fill out the FAFSA, check out the Steps to Apply for FAFSA video.

 Review Student Aid Report (SAR)